ezramizrahi/hashtagifier/README.md

 // should return '#fizzbuzz'

 hashtagifier(0123456789);
-// should throw 'Parameter is not a string!'
+// should throw TypeError 'Sorry, hashtagifier expects only strings!'
 ```

 # Tests